KhayaDillon/rails-reading-list-manager-project/planner.md

 adding a finished book from the library - shelf shouldn't be reading

 To Consider
--Should shelved_book delete be in update action?
+x-Should shelved_book delete be in update action?